thorst/jquery-tastyworksmod/README.md

 You can see the very simple code by looking at the code.js file.
 If you want to remove pieces of my code simply edit the file and turn it into a bookmarklet/extension yourself using the sites in the credits section.

 ## Bookmarklet ##
-Visit the page below for the working link that you can right click and copy the code, or even better, drag to your bookmarks bar: https://thorst.github.io/jquery-tastyworksmod/
+Requires you to click the bookmarklet to run the code.
+Visit the page below for the working bookmarklet that you can right click and copy the code, or even better, drag to your bookmarks bar: https://thorst.github.io/jquery-tastyworksmod/

 ## Chrome Extension ##